grace-huang-01/gesture-led-controller/README.md

 ### 3. Uploading Data

 This section is for those of you who want to upload the data provided in this repo.
-If you have the Edge Impulse CLI installed and you're ready to collect your own data, go down to the next section to begin data collection!
+If you have the Edge Impulse CLI installed and you're ready to collect your own data, skip down to the next section to begin data collection!

 - In your new project, go to the 'Data Acquisition' tab from the left menu.
 Click on '+ Add data' and select 'Upload data'.